soubhikbarari/political-deepfake-fx/README.md

 - `2-prereg_analyses.R`: replicates analyses specified in pre-analysis plan; generates outputs in `/table` and `/figure` found in Appendix of article.

-- `3-prereg_analyses_sensitivity.R`: replicates sensitivity analysis on particular pre-registered specifications.

-- `4-prereg_topline_results.R`: summarise pre-registered analysis results in a series of topline tables/figures; this replicates figures found in main text of article.
+- `3-prereg_topline_results.R`: summarise pre-registered analysis results in a series of topline tables/figures; this replicates figures found in main text of article.

-- `5-exploratory_analyses.R`: replicates exploratory analyses found in Appendix of article.
+- `4-exploratory_analyses.R`: replicates exploratory analyses found in Appendix of article.